vdelacou/iblis-deploy-static/README.md

 - Automatic Cloudfront set-up with policy access to the bucket
 - Set up of AWS lambda with CloudFront Egde
 - Redirect user according to browser language
+- Copy the file to S3 Bucket
+- Clean S3 Object Cache when redeploy
+- Invalidate CDN Distribution when redeploy

 ## Library and Tools